lucapette/website/content/writing/my-programming-principles.md

 means I don't have much to say about them in general and TDD in particular.
 So back to tests as a verification process.

-Let's clarify what I mean with "actual".
-Here's my definition of "actual test":
+Let's clarify what I mean with "actual test".
+Here's my definition:

 > A test must change only if the behaviour it verifies changed

 No other reason is good enough for a test to change.
-But, maybe also because of TDD, I've seem test testing language features, missing language features (looking at you dynamically typed languages), framework features.
-These tests change all the time.
-And they're just baggage.
+I've seen tests testing language features, or testing missing language features (looking at you dynamically typed languages), or even testing framework features.
+These tests have two things in common: they change all the time and they're just baggage.
 My advice is to delete them.
 There, I said it.

+When I bring this up, people often understand it as my advice is either to not write tests or to only have integrations tests.
+Obviously, no point in debating the first one.
+I'm not arguing if you should have tests or not, I'm arguing the effectiveness of most tests suites.
+I don't know, there's a chance I've been very unlucky in my career and I run into too many bad test suites.
+As for the second point, it's that integration tests are more likely to suit my definition of "actual test".

 ### Less dependencies is better